timqian/express-rate-limit-redis/README.md

 Max number of connections during windowMs milliseconds before sending a 429 response.

-May be a number, or a function that returns a number or a promise.
-If max is a function, it will be called with req and res params.

-Defaults to 5.
-Set to 0 to disable.

 ### windowMs

 How long in milliseconds to keep records of requests in memory.

-Defaults to 60000 (1 minute).

 ## TODO